Why Can't I Open My Drawer? Mitigating Object-Driven Shortcuts in Zero-Shot Compositional Action Recognition: Introduction

 \section{Introduction}

 Many human actions can be decomposed into two semantic primitives—verbs and objects—and robust video understanding requires recognizing each component and reasoning over their interaction as a composition~\cite{goyal2017something, mat2020sthelse, damen2022ek100, diba2020hvu, bae2024devias}.
-Zero-Shot Compositional Action Recognition (ZS-CAR) formalizes this goal: a model must correctly identify unseen verb--object combinations despite only being exposed to a sparse subset of compositions during training~\cite{li2024c2c}.
+Zero-Shot Compositional Action Recognition (ZS-CAR) formalizes this goal: a model must recognize unseen verb–object pairs while keeping the verb and object vocabularies shared across splits~\cite{li2024c2c, jiang2025dhd, jung2025crr, ye2025logic}.